Introduction

 Overdose

 An overdose occurs when too much of a medication is given to a patient.
 Most overdoses of the usual chems that appear on the battlefield are easily managed, with the exception of Tramadol which is highly lethal and often fatal.
-The greatest sources of an overdose are Corpsman double-teaming and giving too many meds, a Corpsman not checking their analyzer before giving chems that are already present, and Marines giving themselves too many chems by accident.
+The greatest sources of an overdose are Corpsman double-teaming and giving too many meds, a Corpsman not checking their analyser before giving chems that are already present, and Marines giving themselves too many chems by accident.

 Be especially careful of absentminded Riflemen who are self-administering healing chemicals while you are healing them.